rurban/Perfect-Hash/README.md

 you need to link to an external library.

 As input we need to provide a set of unique keys, either as arrayref or hashref or as keyfile.
+The keys can so far only be strings (will be extended to ints on demand) and the values can so far be only ints and strings.

-WARNING: When querying a perfect hash you need to be sure that the key really exists on some algorithms, as querying for non-existing keys might return false positives.
-If you are not sure how the perfect hash deals with non-existing keys, you need to check the result manually as in the SYNOPSIS or do not use the option `-false-positives` so that all keys are stored also.
-It's still faster than using a Bloom filter though.
+More types later.

-As generation algorithm there exist various hashing classes, e.g. Hanov, CMPH::\*, Bob, Pearson, Gperf.
+As generation algorithm there exist various hashing methods, e.g. Hanov, HanovPP, Urban, CMPH::\*, Bob, Pearson, Gperf, Cuckoo, Switch.

 As output there exist several output formater classes, e.g. C, XS or you can create your own for any language e.g. Java, Ruby, PHP, Python,